-Locksmiths offer a vital service providing security for homes, businesses and assets.
-Locksmiths are called on to secure premises and provide security advice as well as open jammed or broken locks, make replacement keys, unlock vehicles, buildings or safes and help law enforcement agencies with evictions, repossessions, search warrants and forensic investigations.
+Locksmiths provide security for homes, businesses and other assets.
+Locksmiths secure premises and provide security advice as well as open jammed or broken locks, make replacement keys, unlock vehicles, buildings or safes and help law enforcement agencies with evictions, repossessions, search warrants and forensic investigations.

 |School||Entry level jobs||Advancing jobs||Senior jobs|

 |Gateway programme available|